 This backpacker’s guide will help you find the best of Myanmar including places to stay, where to get cheap food, and the top things to see, all on a budget for 2 weeks in Myanmar.

 From the floating villages in Inle Lake to the temples of Bagan, Myanmar is home to a wide range of scenery, traditions and more.
 Here you’ll find some of the kindest people in the world who are eager to speak to you.
 You’ll be placed outside your element but only gain something better from this.

-Since Myanmar is still relatively untouched by the western world tourism has yet to boom making it a popular destination to explore.
+Since Myanmar is still relatively untouched by the western world, tourism has yet to boom making it a popular destination to explore and one that’s easy to explore on a Southeast Asia budget.
 My best advice is to travel to Myanmar as soon as you can so you can see the country and its people before the negative side of tourism hits.

 Once you’re there you may be slightly jolted, but you’ll quickly fall in love.
 This two weeks in Myanmar itinerary is golden for any Myanmar backpacking trip and I wish I had a Myanmar travel itinerary like this when I was planning my trip!
 You could try and do 1 week in Myanmar but it will be rushed and you’d have to drop one location or the Myanmar trek.